 VisualCV has helped over 3 million prospective professionals achieve their career potential, so now is the time to get inspired and build your dream career.

-With the average time spent looking at a resume lasting approximately 6 seconds, it’s essential to make that time count.
+With the average time spent looking at an electrical engineer resume lasting approximately 6 seconds, it’s essential to make that time count.

 Follow the sleek and professional reverse-chronological resume format to highlight your biggest wins and achievements in the electrical industry, straight from the get-go.